vestlane-hiring/backend-demo/README.md

 Endpoint to list all books currently rented by a user.

-⚠️ Make sure the solution somehow handles simultaneous rental requests for the same book.

 # Part 3
 Write some test, as you see fit (Integration/Unit).